Wills Lawyer Fresno

 - Executor responsibilities: The executor of your estate ensures that your final wishes are followed and that your estate can be closed.
 You can name an executor in your will and include specific instructions on how to take care of your family members after you pass away.

 As you age and you retain more assets and property, your estate plan may change, too.
-Our team will look over your will and update it as often as needed.
+Our team of Fresno wills attorneys will look over your will and update it as often as needed.
 Generally, we recommend updating your will every five years or more often if you obtain new assets.

 What Happens if You Die Without a Will?